Multi-Field Effects on Scalar Production in Stars: Stellar cooling

 for each process.
 We assume the internal structure of stars to be spherically symmetric.
-Here $r$ and $R$ represent the distance from the center and the radius of a star, respectively.
+Here, $r$ and $R$ represent the distance from the center and the radius of a star, respectively.
 In the above expression, the opacity factor denoting the scalar absorption in the medium has been dropped, as this has no significant effect in the parameter regions of interest.
 The profiles of the temperature $T(r)$ and the electron number density $n_e(r)$ for the Sun and HB stars are shown in Figure~\ref{fig:profile}.
-As a simplified model for evaluating the energy emission rate, the Sun is assumed to have the mass composition of hydrogen and helium with the ratio of $3:1$, and HB stars are considered to consist solely of helium.
+As a simplified model for evaluating the luminosity, the Sun is assumed to have the mass composition of hydrogen and helium with the ratio of $3:1$, and HB stars are considered to consist solely of helium.
 In HB stars, depending on the degree of evolution, carbon and oxygen may also be present in the core, but we neglect their effects for simplicity of calculation.
-While there is also the region of hydrogen burning outside the helium-dominated portion (referred to in Figure~\ref{fig:profile} as within the radius $R_\text{hb}=5.4\times 10^9$~cm), the effect there on the stellar energy loss through $\phi$ emission is negligible due to the low number density.
+While there is also the region of hydrogen burning outside the helium-dominated portion (referred to in Figure~\ref{fig:profile} as within the radius $R_\text{hb}=5.4\times 10^9$~cm), the effect there on the stellar energy loss through $\phi$ emission is negligible due to the low number density and temperature.

-The emission rate \eqref{eq:Q} is generally evaluated by using the profiles.
+The luminosity \eqref{eq:Q} is generally evaluated by using the profiles.
 Here we adopt a convenient prescription for quantitative evaluation~\cite{Yamamoto:2023zlu} where certain uniform temperature $T_*$ and density $n_*$ can mimic the evaluation using the profiles.
 There are three types of energy emission processes: the A-B bremsstrahlung, the A-A bremsstrahlung, and the A-$\gamma$ Compton-like (A, B = electron, nucleus).
-For these processes, we show in Figure~\ref{fig:Qeq} the uniform temperature and density at which the emission rates match to \eqref{eq:Q} using the profiles given in Figure~\ref{fig:profile}.
+For these processes, we show in Figure~\ref{fig:Qeq} the uniform temperature and density at which the luminosities match to \eqref{eq:Q} using the profiles given in Figure~\ref{fig:profile}.